About me

 I teach in the R and D Studio: Spatial Strategies for the Global Metropolis and in the course on Social Inequality the City, Diversity and Design.
 I am involved in the Graduation Studio ‘Planning Complex Cities‘ and more specifically in the sub-studio ‘Planning as Critical Engaged Practice‘.
 I mentor graduation students that work on topics that are closely related to my interests, such as just transitions, inclusive planning, spatial justice, critical spatial practice and citizen’s engagement.
 Examples: Rescaling Climate Induced MigrationCity-regions for Cultural Nomads, Geographies of Conflict, Loiter City: Spatial Strategies to redefine a woman’s place in a public realm and Reclaiming (Semi)Public Space.

-I am a member of the Steering Committee of the 1 Million Homes Initiative and member of the Global Urban Lab.
+I am a member of the Global Urban Lab.

 Van Eesteren Fellow, TU Delft